The Bates Method

 The Bates Method is named for William Horatio Bates (December 23, 1860 – July 10, 1931), who in the early 1900’s pioneered the field of Natural Vision Improvement.
 Dr. Bates was a prominent and maverick New York ophthalmologist who questioned the basic assumption that poor eyesight cannot improve.
 Dr. Bates observed that vision actually did improve in some of his colleagues and patients who neglected to wear their glasses, He sought to find out why and spent his career researching and developing an educational approach to improving eyesight known today as the Bates Method of Natural Vision Improvement, or commonly just Natural Vision Improvement.

-For example, in nearsightedness, where vision is clear close up and blurry at a distance, chronic muscle strain changes the shape of the eyeball, making it shorter from front to back, causing light rays to land in front of the retina.
-In farsightedness, where vision is clear at a distance and blurry close up, strain causes the eyeball to become longer from front to back, resulting in light rays to landing behind the retina.
+For example, in nearsightedness, where vision is clear close up and blurry at a distance, chronic eye muscle strain changes the shape of the eyeball, making it longer from front to back, causing light rays to land in front of the retina when looking in the distance.

 “This strain, when it is habitual, leads to all sorts of abnormal conditions and is, in fact, at the bottom of most eye troubles, both functional and organic.”

 Dr. Bates discovered that lowered vision could be improved by relearning to relax the eyes.
 He took an educational rather than medical approach to improving eyesight, teaching his patients to let go of their strain and improve their eyesight by breaking poor vision habits and relearning to use their eyes in a natural and relaxed way.
 Dr. Bates found that this natural way of seeing with ease could be relearned.